 That's why he works so hard.

-I I have the same uh the same situation.
+I have the same situation.

-Uh I want to be appreciated for what I've done for other people.
+I want to be appreciated for what I've done for other people.

-That's that's my big payoff in life.
+That's my big payoff in life.

-So I will work hard so that somebody will say, Oh, I'm really glad you did that thing, whatever that thing was.
+So I will work hard so that somebody will say, oh, I'm really glad you did that thing, whatever that thing was.

 Happy Columbus Day.

-Let's talk about those uh hostages freed.
+Let's talk about those hostages free.

 You already know the news.

-Uh all 20 living hostages have been released.
+All 20 living hostages have been released.

-Um there's hope that bodies will be returned, but that might be a little more complicated.
+There's hope that bodies will be returned, but that might be a little more complicated.

-2000 or so Hamas people, I guess, are getting released in return.
+2,000 or so Hamas people, I guess, are getting released in return.

 We won't talk about them too much because today is more about happiness.

-Um Trump flew over to Israel, which turned out to be a brilliant move.
+Trump flew over to Israel, which turned out to be a brilliant move.

 He didn't have to, but he did.

-He said, No one moved the world so decisively as Trump.
+He said, no one moved the world so decisively as Trump.

-He said, uh, I believe that the close cooperation between our two nations, combining Israel's military pressure and Trump's unmatched global leadership, achieved this historic moment.
+He said, I believe that the close cooperation between our two nations, combining Israel's military pressure and Trump's unmatched global leadership, achieved this historic moment.

-Well, here's something that Israel figured out, and Netanyahu certainly figured out.
+Well, here's something that Israel figured out, and Netanyahu certainly figured out: there's no such thing as praising Trump too much.

 I think you've all figured that out too, right?

-It's not like he says, Oh, that's enough, really.
+It's not like he says, oh, that's enough, really.

 Oh, well, thank you.